 “Isn’t that the same woman who cheated on her husband and almost left him?
 I remember her commenting on the same guy’s photos on social media after she cheated.
 What a phony, posting Bible verses and checking-in at church.”

 So today, my friends, know this: If Jesus got severely disrespected by people in His hometown, then we should feel honored when the same thing happens to us!
 The Bible says, “God withholds no good thing from those who walk upright!”
 (See Psalm 84:11).
 So keep doing what you know your spirit wants you to do!
 Pray for the religious Christians with genuine love and respect.
-They are just as lost as non-believers if they don’t understand the real grace of Christ.
+They are just as lost as non-believers, in their mindsets, if they don’t understand the real grace of Christ.
 And for those other people whom you used to run amuck with?
-Show them what a New Creation in Christ really looks like!
+Show them what a new creation in Christ really looks like!
 You may be the only Bible they ever read, so make them want Jesus–not hate Him.
 Show them grace, truth, and love—equally.
+Show them your real self!
 They need you more than you’ll ever know!